michaelbaril/sqlout/README.md

 data in a separate, dedicated table, and uses a fulltext index.
 Sqlout has more features such as field weights and word stemming.

-Sqlout is compatible with Laravel 5.8+ to 10.x and Scout 7.1+ / 8.x / 9.x / 10.x
+Sqlout is compatible with Laravel 5.8+ to 12.x and Scout 7.1+ / 8.x / 9.x / 10.x
 (credit goes to [ikari7789](https://github.com/ikari7789) for Laravel 9 and 10 / Scout
 9 and 10 support).

 You can find the full API documentation [here](https://michaelbaril.github.io/sqlout/api/).

-## Version Compatibility
+## Version compatibility

  Laravel     | Scout     | Sqlout
 :------------|:----------|:----------